Kingsman44/Pixelify/README.md

 ### Installation without Volume Keys
 - Use packages with Pixelify-${version}-no_VK.zip
-- Place no-Vk.prop to internal storage>Pixelify (/sdcard/Pixelify/no-VK.prop)
+- Place config.prop to internal storage>Pixelify (/sdcard/Pixelify/config.prop)
 - Edit prop according what you want to select
-- (If you have any problem placing no-VK.prop there then you also can extract and update no-VK.prop inside the packages it automatcally use it.)
+- (If you have any problem placing config.prop there then you also can extract and update no-VK.prop inside the packages it automatically use it.)

-### Zygisk spoofing configuration
+### Zygisk and Riru spoofing configuration
 - Pixel 5:- Google TTS, Google Play services, Pixel Buds
 - Pixel XL:- Google Photos
 - Pixel 6 Pro:- Rest Google apps except (all Google camera package)
 <br><br>**Note** :- Zygisk spoofing can't overide PixelProp Utils.

+### Features of Pixelify module
+- Initial Size of module is low
+- Open Source
+- Works with Riru as well as Zygisk
+- Works with most of Android version (Nougat to 13)
+- Uses Dynamic spoofing (Riru & Zygisk) to only Google apps to prevent crashes and other issues
+- Provides most of Pixel Features
+- Installation is can be optional
+- Supports (720p,1080p,1440p) Google bootanimation
+- Allows to created backup for online pixelify packages
+- Also provides some unreleased Pixel Features
+- Create Google keyboard, Google app, Google Text to speech, Google Dialer as system app if not installed
+- Dynamic Permission generation of apps installed by pixelify
+- Config as well as Volume key installation
+- Patches Flags to force enable pixel features
+- Single zip works with Zygisk as well as Riru
+- Works on almost all roms.

-## ⭐ Features
+## ⭐ Pixel Features
 ### Pixel 6 Features Enables
--   Pixel 6 Live Wallpapers *
+-   Pixel 6 Live Wallpapers*
 -   Magic Eraser (<a href="https://t.me/google_nws/864">USE THIS APK</a>)(7+)
 -   Google Dialer Direct Call (12+)
--   Live Transcript (12+)
 -   New At a Glance feature (12+ & Dec+ Patch)
--   Google Quick Pharse *
+-   Google Quick Pharse*
 -   Google Next Generation Assistant Typing (Next Generation Assistant Required)*
+-   Call Caption Typing (12+)
+-   Live Captions different language

 ### Other Features
 -   Adaptive Charging (Google SystemUI)
--   Adaptive Connectivty (11+)
+-   Adaptive Connectivity (11+)
 -   Adaptive Sound (11+)*
+-   Battery Widget (Working depends on rom)
 -   Call Captions (11+)(Depends on Rom)
 -   Enables Nexus, Pixel, and Android One app support
--   Extreme Battery Saver (11+) [ Settings > Battery > Extreme Battery Saver - 11 | Settings > Battery > Battery Saver > Extreme Battery Saver -12 ]
+-   Extreme Battery Saver (11+) [ Settings > Battery > Battery Saver > Extreme Battery Saver -12 ]
 -   Google Dialer Call Screening
 -   Google Dialer Hold for me
 -   Google Dialer Call Recording (Device depended for working)
 -   Google Digital Wellbeing Heads up
 -   Google Duo features
--   Google Fit Heart rate (needed reboot if installed after module installtion)
+-   Google Fit Heart rate
--   Google Fit Respiratory rate (needed reboot if installed after module installtion)
+-   Google Fit Respiratory rate
--   Google Sans Font
 -   Live captions (10+)
 -   Next Generation Assistant* (10+)(Optional)
 -   Now Playing Export* (Works only on Pixel Phone)
--   Pixel Device spoof (Optional)
+-   Pixel Device spoofing (Optional)
 -   Pixel Blue theme accent
 -   Pixel bootanimation (Optional)
 -   Pixel Launcher (10+)(Optional)